HP 5060A Cesium Beam Frequency Standard

 vacuum.
 To maintain this vacuum there's an internal ion

-the physics package accumulate and when the unit is powered up some
+in the physics package accumulate and when the unit is powered up

-time will be needed to pull them out.
-After some years of storage
+some time will be needed to pull them out.
+After some years

 History

-standards the official meter was defined by an invar rod (i.e. a real
+frequency standards the official meter was defined by an invar rod

-physical standard).
-Today a meter is defined based on the
+(i.e. a real physical standard).
+Today a meter is defined

-distance that light travels in a specified time.
-The definition
+based on the distance that light travels in a specified

 The HP Cesium standards became the

-Test & Measurement division of HP) is selling off their Cesium
+the Test & Measurement division of HP) is selling off their

 Symmetricom.

-the idea for a Cesium clock and the first one is built.
-Note that
+with the idea for a Cesium clock and the first one is built.

-the NPL unit was a clock that kept Cesium based time for the three
+Note that the NPL unit was a clock that kept Cesium based time for

-years needed to do a correlation study with the USNO (and probably ran
+the three years needed to do a correlation study with the USNO

-set by flying the HP 5060A around the world.
-Accuracy 2E-11, Precision
+standards for time set by flying the HP 5060A around the world.

 1982 -